 In Year 7, scholars get the opportunity to go to Ullswater with their Advisor and peers, and in Year 8 they stay in Oxford and get to visit Oxford University.

 During the year, there are a wide variety of educational visits available to the scholars.
 These range from local visits within lesson time to nearby places of interest, to residential activities further afield.
-As an academy we are fully committed to developing character as well as academic excellence, our expeditions is one of the ways be ensure scholars are fully ready to lead a happy and successful life.
+As an academy we are fully committed to developing character as well as academic excellence.
+Expeditions is one of the ways to ensure scholars are fully ready to lead happy and successful lives.

 The Duke of Edinburgh Award is available to all scholars and we are currently running all three awards.
 We have a nominated Coordinator in the academy who oversees the awards.
-The award, is a nationally recognised qualification and develops scholars confidence and encourages them to give something back to the community through the volunteering element of the award.
+The award is a nationally recognised qualification which develops scholars’ confidence and encourages them to give something back to the community through the volunteering element of the award.